catchorg/Catch2/docs/tutorial.md

 While Catch fully supports this way of working there are a few problems with the approach.
 In particular the way your code must be split up, and the blunt granularity of it, may cause problems.
 You can only have one setup/ teardown pair across a set of methods, but sometimes you want slightly different setup in each method, or you may even want several levels of setup (a concept which we will clarify later on in this tutorial).
 It was <a href="http://jamesnewkirk.typepad.com/posts/2007/09/why-you-should-.html">problems like these</a> that led James Newkirk, who led the team that built NUnit, to start again from scratch and <a href="http://jamesnewkirk.typepad.com/posts/2007/09/announcing-xuni.html">build xUnit</a>).

 Catch takes a different approach (to both NUnit and xUnit) that is a more natural fit for C++ and the C family of languages.
-This is best explained through an example:
+This is best explained through an example ([source code](../examples/100-Fix-Section.cpp)):

 ```c++
 TEST_CASE( "vectors can be sized and resized", "[vector]" ) {

     std::vector<int> v( 5 );

     REQUIRE( v.size() == 5 );
     REQUIRE( v.capacity() >= 5 );

     SECTION( "resizing bigger changes size and capacity" ) {
         v.resize( 10 );

         REQUIRE( v.size() == 10 );
         REQUIRE( v.capacity() >= 10 );
     }
     SECTION( "resizing smaller changes size but not capacity" ) {
         v.resize( 0 );

         REQUIRE( v.size() == 0 );
         REQUIRE( v.capacity() >= 5 );
     }
     SECTION( "reserving bigger changes capacity but not size" ) {
         v.reserve( 10 );

         REQUIRE( v.size() == 5 );
         REQUIRE( v.capacity() >= 10 );
     }
     SECTION( "reserving smaller does not change size or capacity" ) {
         v.reserve( 0 );

         REQUIRE( v.size() == 5 );
         REQUIRE( v.capacity() >= 5 );
     }